Frances Boscawen

-Frances Evelyn "Fanny" Boscawen (née Glanville) (23 July 1719 – 26 February 1805) was an English literary hostess, correspondent and member of the Blue Stockings Society.
+Frances Evelyn "Fanny" Boscawen (née Glanville; 23 July 1719 – 26 February 1805) was an English literary hostess, correspondent and member of the Blue Stockings Society.
 She was born Frances Evelyn Glanville on 23 July 1719 at St Clere, Kemsing, Kent.
-In 1742 she married Edward Boscawen (1711–1761).
+In 1742 she married Admiral The Hon.
+Edward Boscawen (1711–1761).
 When his navy work took him away from home, his wife would send him passages from her journal, some of which were later published.